Prafull Sharma

 If your site is slow, visitors won’t wait for it to load.
 And unfortunately, today, even a 3-second load time is considered “slow.”

 Google considers your site's speed one of the most critical factors in their (updated) ranking algorithms.
-They are justified by real-world data since 64% of smartphone users expect web pages to load in under four seconds.
+Real-world data justify them since 64% of smartphone users expect web pages to load in under four seconds.

 With Google Analytics, you can pinpoint where your site is the slowest.